libratbag/libratbag/doc/dbus.rst

 .. attribute:: Resolution

-        :type: uu
+        :type: v
         :flags: read-write, mutable

-        uint for the x and y resolution assigned to this entry, respectively.
+        The resolution for this entry in dpi.

+        If the variant is a single unsigned integer (``u``), the value is the resolution for both the x- and the y- axis.

+        If the variant is a unsigned integer tuple (``(uu)``), the value is the resolution for the x- and y- axis separately.

+        A client must leave the type intact, assigning a single ``u`` to a resolution object previously exporting ``(uu)`` is invalid.

         The value for the resolution must be equal to one of the values in :attr:`Resolutions`.

-        If the resolution does not support separate x/y resolutions, x and y must be the same value.

 .. attribute:: Resolutions